 For my Dutch readers, you can buy canvas and brushes cheap at the Big Bazar, but Kruidvat and Action often have these kind of things as well!

-Besides paintings and jewelry, I also polished wooden beads a few years ago.
-My sister made a pretty necklace for my mum and included some of those beads as well, I think that was a nice personal gift :) You can see those beads here.
+Besides paintings, I also polished rings and wooden beads.
+My sister made a pretty necklace for my mum and included some of those beads as well, I think that was a nice personal gift :) You can see those beads here, and some polished rings here.
+But there's a lot more you can polish, like clear phonecases, Christmas decoration or even furniture!

 I hope you enjoyed this different How To and that it might inspire to get creative as well :)